 Adults as well children suffer from this type of alopecia.
-A problem can appear at any age and mostly the first symptoms occur at puberty or even childhood.
-In 60 per cent patients alopecia areata is diagnosed before they turn 20.
+A problem can appear at any age and mostly the first symptoms occur during puberty or even in childhood.
+In 60 per cent of patients alopecia areata is diagnosed before they turn 20.
 It is the most common, along with androgenetic alopecia, cause of hair loss observed in Warsaw.
 Both men and women suffer from alopecia areata.
 Patients with alopecia areata, contrary to androgenetic alopecia, cannot undergo hair transplant surgery.

 Course of alopecia areata

-It is a skin disorder which can develop people of all ages.
+It is a skin disorder which can develop in people of all ages.
 The symptoms are temporary or permanent bald patches of different size and shape.
 Patches mostly appear on the scalp or other areas of the body with hair.
 Alopecia areata can also occur in eyebrows or eyelashes.
-Usually, the bald patches appear suddenly and the course of disease is different in each patient.
-There can be only one bald patch all the time or gradually appear many patches.
+Usually, the bald patches appear suddenly and the course of the disease is different in each patient.
+There can be only one bald patch all the time or there gradually appears many patches.
 Hair starts to regrow spontaneously even after a few months.
-Patients with alopecia areata can experience a relapse and periodic worsening of symptoms.
+Patients with alopecia areata can experience a relapse and periodic worsening of the symptoms.

 Types of alopecia areata

 There are three basic types of alopecia areata: patchy, universalis and totalis.
 Alopecia areata is usually in a form of round or oval patches on the scalp which often blend.
 Alopecia universalis results in hair loss across the entire scalp and body with hair.
 Alopecia totalis is characterized by hair loss across the entire scalp.
 The characteristic feature of alopecia areata is partial or total hair loss without any lesions on other parts of the skin.
-Only about 12 per cent patients with alopecia areata can also experience nail changes like pitting of their nails or “stippling” (rows of tiny dents) on their fingernails.
+Only about 12 per cent of patients with alopecia areata can also experience nail changes like the pitting of their nails or “stippling” (rows of tiny dents) on their fingernails.